dajuca/edhec/solution_to_adapt.md

   Go to the **"Boot disk"** section, click on **"CHANGE"** at the bottom, change the **operating system** to **Ubuntu**, and select the latest **Ubuntu xx.xx LTS x86/64** (Long Term Support) version.
 (Do <u>not</u> pick a "Minimal" version: we would have to install too many tools manually.)

-  Ubuntu is the [Linux distro](https://en.wikipedia.org/wiki/Linux_distribution) that will resemble the configuration on your machine the most, following the [Le Wagon setup](https://github.com/lewagon/data-setup).
+  Ubuntu is the [Linux distro](https://en.wikipedia.org/wiki/Linux_distribution) that will resemble the configuration on your machine the most (MacOs or WLS that we just installed today).
 Whether you are on a Mac, using Windows WSL2 or on native Linux, selecting this option will allow you to play with a remote machine using the commands you are already familiar with.
 </details>